 -

-These are the public domain tree images that take turns appearing on Treebard's opening dialog right after the splash screen closes.
+These are the public domain tree images that take turns appearing on Treebard's opening dialog when opening the program.

 -